How They Made It: Mini Boston Cream Pie with Brianna

 - Place one of the cakes, right side up, on a cake plate.
 Top with the pastry cream, spreading it right to the edges.
 Place the top layer, upside down, on the filling.

 - Prepare the ganache by heating the cream to a simmer either on the stove in a small saucepan or in the microwave.
 Add the chopped chocolate, cover, and let sit for two minutes, then stir together until smooth and lump free.
 Add the corn syrup and vanilla and stir well.
-Pour the ganache over the filled cake and serve immediately.
-Store any leftovers in the fridge, wrapped in plastic.
+Pour the ganache over the filled cake and let set a few minutes.
+Serve and enjoy!

 Discovering Outlander after Season 1 first aired, Tammy quickly went down the rabbit-hole on social media and podcasts and found a world of like-minded fans who not only tolerated her obsession, but encouraged the madness!
 She combined her Outlander-inspired interest for scotch whisky with her continuing passion for baking and storytelling in her blog, Scotch & Scones…Explorations in a glass and in the oven.
 Joining the staff of Outlander Cast as the resident baker has brought Tammy full circle, from a podcast fan to a contributing writer.
 You can follow her on Twitter, Instagram, and Pinterest at @scotch_scones, and find her on Facebook at @scotchandsconesblog.